mcallegari/qlcplus-docs/pages/07.virtual-console/07.xy-pad/default.v4.md

 The XY Pad allows 3 completely different usages, but all targeted to positioning.
 It's up to you to decide the best use of them depending on your needs.
 You also might want to consider the usage of multiple XY Pads with different purposes.

 * **1- Absolute positioning**: this is the basic usage and it requires only to specify which fixtures you intend to control (added via Configuration window) and eventually their specific range of operation.
-    As previosuly described all you need to do is to setup your fixtures once and start moving them with your favourite controller.
+    As previously described all you need to do is to setup your fixtures once and start moving them with your favourite controller.
     It is also possible to define some position presets, so a number of buttons will be displayed in **(9)** to quickly recall an absolute position.
     If a Fixture Group preset is activated, the XY Pad will control the absolute positions only of the Fixtures defined in the preset. (see Presets tab for more info)